 - Expecting Someone Taller: Inverted, Jerma was expecting him to be shorter, and he turned out to be quite tall.

-- Informed Ability: Jerma speaks highly of Richards' as a threat, but all we've seen of him is getting killed by rats and defeated in Jerma Rumble 3.
+- Informed Ability: Jerma speaks highly of Richards' as a threat, but all we've seen of him is getting killed by rats and fairly easily defeated in the Jerma Rumbles.